Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 You can loot their chests, corpses, and satchels.
 You might find valuable items, food, ammunition, or miscellaneous items.

-Initially, you won't have access to a fence in Red Dead Redemption 2.
+Initially, you won't have access to a fence.
 During chapter 2, you'll complete a mission that involves stealing a carriage and robbing a house for valuables.
 Once you've done that mission, the fence will be unlocked in Emerald Ranch, east of Valentine.
 You can sell your valuable gold bars to the man in Emerald Ranch.
 Not all vendors in the game will buy everything from you.
 Many of the vendors in Valentine will only buy basic stuff.

 6. Playing Poker & Gambling